krebisz/DataAnalyser/documents/Project Overview.md

 The project exists to ingest heterogeneous structured data, normalize it into a **deterministic and semantically authoritative metric space**, and enable computation and visualization **without semantic erosion**.

 The primary objective is **trustworthy metric meaning**, not visualization, analytics, or UI convenience.

+Visualization and analytics are treated as **consumers of truth**, not definers of it.

 ---